tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-large/index.rst

 Depending on the partitioning of your WAPT server you might have to be careful with the Nginx temporary file upload directory.
-Nginx acts as a reverse proxy for the WAPTServer Python engine and its does a caching of packages upload when uploading a new package from the console.
+Nginx acts as a reverse proxy for the WAPTServer Python engine and its does a caching of packages uploaded when uploading a new package from the console.

 The packages are stored in the :file:`/var/lib/nginx/proxy` directory.